sorenfidelis/turtlecoin-docs/guides/How-to-contribute-to-the-TurtleCoin-wiki.md

 1. fork the repo
 2. clone the repo locally
 3. add wiki repo remote
+4. add turtlecoin-wiki upstream repo
-4. push repo to wiki repo
+5. push repo to wiki repo
-5. setup a new branch
+6. setup a new branch
-6. make changes
+7. make changes
-7. push to wiki repo
+8. push to wiki repo
-8. continue editing on GitHub
+9. continue editing on GitHub
-9. pull wiki repo back down locally
+10. pull wiki repo back down locally
-10. make changes again locally
+11. make changes again locally
-11. push changes back to wiki repo to visually inspect everything
+12. push changes back to wiki repo to visually inspect everything
-12. make changes on GitHub
+13. make changes on GitHub
-13. all done, now clean up
+14. all done, now clean up
-14. make sure wiki repo and repo are the same
+15. make sure wiki repo and repo are the same
-15. sqaush all changes into a single commit
+16. squash all changes into a single commit
-16. create PR
+17. create PR
-17. done
+18. done